react-native-toolkit/rex-state/README.md

   - [Dark Mode][expo-app] with React Native on expo.
 Project in [`example/`](https://github.com/react-native-toolkit/rex-state/tree/master/example) directory
 - ✨ [Why Rex State?](#why-rex-state)

-## Motivation

-Rex State was initially built as a state management library.
-But after using it in many projects, its main purpose became creating hooks where the data returned by the hook can be shared across multiple react components.

 ## Requirements

 Rex State is built purely on React Hooks hence it requires React > 16.8 to work.